BartMassey/fml/README.md

 (The input may also be provided on standard input.)
 The output for the provided sample input should look like this:

+      1 Mr. Hero [Sun]
-      6 Car Heists
+      3 Car Heists
       2 Carbots
-      $113.2M
+      2 The Dwelling Horror
+      $110.0M

 The input is a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) file.
-Each row contains the name of the movie, the price of the movie in dollars, and a predicted value for that movie in millions of dollars (fractions are ok).
+Each row contains the name of the movie, the price of the movie in dollars, and predicted values for that movie in millions of dollars (fractions are ok).
+A movie can have several predictions, separated by slashes.
+All but the last should have a percent probability of that prediction, separated by a percent sign from the value.
+The last value gets the rest of the probability.

 Note that the exchange rate between price and value appears to be $100K box-office per dollar in showing cost.

 ## Background